The LANE/LAIN(E)s of Ulster, Ireland, Chapter 7

 - Census on 3 April, 1881 shows: Joseph's family was at 8 Edgar St, Jarrow, Durham Co., UK.
-There were: Jane LANE wife (head of household) married age 26, born Belfast, Ireland, James LANE son, age 4 years, male, born Jarrow, Josephine Jane LANE, daughter, age 2 years, born, Jarrow, Robert Strong LANE, son, age 5 months, born Jarrow…r/iv).
+There were: Jane LANE wife (head of household) married age 26, born Belfast, Ireland, son James LANE, age 4 years, male, born Jarrow, daughter Josephine Jane LANE, age 2 years, born, Jarrow, son Robert Strong LANE, son, age 5 months, born Jarrow…r/iv).

 - Census on 5 April, 1891 shows: Joseph LANE, occ.
 Chief Engineer, married, age 43, male born Belfast, Ireland on the vessel SS "Hawthorne", Home Port: London.
 Tonnage: 457 Description: Schooner rigged screw steamer.
 Trade: Trading between London and the Tyne, Place: Derricks, London at midnight April 5, 1891.
 Note that 14 out of the 15 crew were married…r/iv).

 - Birth of daughter Mary, Jarrow, Durham Co., UK…r/xix).